 What’s The Need Of Converting Microsoft Access Databases Between Versions (ACCDB/MDB)?

-After the release of Access 2007, users and developers get confronted with mix of format and version.
-But sometime it’s needed to convert accdb to mdb file format.
+After the release of Access 2007, users and developers get confronted with a mix of format and version.
+But sometimes it’s needed to convert accdb to mdb file format.

 Suppose, in case if you are have made an Access database in (.accdb) file format, but you need to share the same database with others using earlier versions of Access, i.e former version before Access 2007.
 Then in that case you need to convert accdb to mdb first.

 Like this, there can be several reasons, behind the necessity of converting between Access database file formats.
 But the most important of all is how to convert accdb to mdb.

 So, to know how this task is to be performed scroll down to this article.
 In our next subtopic, you will get complete steps of converting accdb to mdb file format.